alexroutledge/google-analytics-proxy/README.md

 http://query.yahooapis.com/v1/public/yql/{{username}}/{{query}}
 ```

-* To use the query, you simply need to make a CURL request as below, e.g.:
+* To use the query, you simply need to initiate a request from your application as per below, e.g.:

 ```sh
 http://query.yahooapis.com/v1/public/yql/{{username}}/{{query}}